AFFORDABLE CONNECTIVITY PROGRAM

 Can an applicant use a foreign form of identification?

 The USAC website does not specify that the identification documents must be from the US.
-Through EducationSuperHighway’s enrollment support, we have seen that foreign passports and IDs are eligible, but they must be current and up-to-date.
+Through EducationSuperHighway’s enrollment support, we have seen that foreign passports and IDs are acceptable, but they must be current and up-to-date.
 Specifically, applicants may use their consular ID or foreign passport number in the application. (source)

-What documents can an applicant who is undocumented use to verify their identity when applying for ACP?
+What documents can an applicant who is undocumented use to verify their identity when applying for the ACP?

 The various documents that can fulfill the ACP’s identity verification requirement for applicants who are undocumented are: Driver’s License, Passport, Individual Taxpayer Identification Number (ITIN), Visa, Consular ID, or other Government ID.

-• Driver’s License: 18 states and Washington D.C. do not require proof of citizenship to hold a driver’s license. (source)
+• Driver’s License: 19 states and Washington D.C. do not require proof of citizenship to hold a driver’s license. (source)

 • Passport (Up-to-date foreign passports and IDs)